Forget Grab Holdings, Buy These 3 Asset Management Stocks Instead

 However, despite the potential for multiple interest rate hikes this year, the asset management industry is optimistic because the current inflation-driven market volatility is projected to improve over time.
 Furthermore, with an increasing number of people awakening to the benefits of investing, various segments of the asset management industry are witnessing significant growth.

-SEI Investments Company (SEIC)
+SEI Investments Company (SEIC - Get Rating)

 SEIC is an Oaks, Pa.-based publicly owned asset management holding company that offers technology and investment solutions.
 With capabilities across investment processing and operations and asset management, the company currently manages, advises, or administers approximately $1.3 trillion in assets.